-Only just last year did Lisbon's first brewpub crop up, but despite initial concerns of inactivity on our visit there's a bubbling undercurrent of shops, spots and sights for craft beer lovers.
+Only two years ago did Lisbon's first brewpub crop up, but despite initial concerns of inactivity on our visit there's a bubbling undercurrent of shops, spots and sights for craft beer lovers.
 Here's the essential few with an accompanying map, perfect for a two day flyby tour, or a longer stay for more flights after your flight.

 1. Duque Brewpub

 Becoming Lisbon's first brewpub proper must have been quite a daunting task for Duque.
 The big question being, would people even want to be freed from the almost totalitarian two-brew rule of Sagres & Super Bock?

 Duque might easily have played it safe emulating a Shoreditch local, nestled comfortably in trendy Bairro Alto, but instead there's a welcome focus on Portuguese beers across the board, with glad folks spilling on to the streets at dusk.
 We opted for a Musa 'Born In The IPA' a brilliant, and heavily inspired American IPA full of citrus and balanced malt (though we later tried 6 of the 9 other offerings on tap with glee).
 Call it a haven, or part of the boom, Duque are here to stay.